 Since 2007, things have changed dramatically.
-Whilst some deficiencies are still apparent in some SMS solutions, those that have survived and prospered have evolved!
-Or, they’ve survived because they’ve evolved is perhaps more to the point!
+Whilst some deficiencies are still apparent in some CMS solutions, those that have survived and prospered have evolved!
+They’ve survived because they’ve evolved is perhaps more to the point!
 Regardless, most have addressed those previously missing, basic SEO shortcomings.

-WordPress has truly blossomed into a fully matured CMS with exceptional Search Engine Optimisation features.
+WordPress has blossomed into a fully matured CMS with exceptional WordPress search engine optimisation services available.
 As such, its fully deserving of the “Best CMS Awards” that have come its way.

 Essential SEO Functionality for CMS

-Lets take a closer look at the SEO functionality.
-As Google et al are attempting to analyse and categorise a web site, there are an estimated 200 individual elements that are calculated in the SE relevancy ranking algorithms.
+Let’s take a closer look at the SEO functionality.
+As Google et al analyse and categorise a website, there are an estimated 200 individual elements that are calculated in the SE relevancy ranking algorithms.
 Every one of these you can get right improves your chances of attaining your full ranking potential.
-Individually, each element offers incremental albeit small gains, but collectively, they can add up to the winning difference in the ranking stakes for competitive search terms.
+Individually, each element offers incremental albeit small gains.
+Collectively, they can add up to the winning difference in the ranking stakes for competitive search terms.
 Duplicate content is Google’s pet hate, and its vital to every site’s standing that every single page be accurately described and categorised.
 Here are 10 of the most prominent among the many opportunities to achieve this individualization of pages are;

 1: SEF URLS:

-Search engine friendly URL’s are important, because inclusion of keywords in page URL’s are taken into account, and have a bearing on rankings.
-Being able to exercise total control over page URL’s is important, and WordPress allows this with its Permalink functionality, coupled with manual URL control on every page or post!
+Search engine-friendly URLs are important.
+That is because the inclusion of keywords in page URLs is taken into account, and has a bearing on rankings.
+Being able to exercise total control over page URLs is important.
+WordPress allows this with its Permalink functionality, coupled with manual URL control on every page or post!

-There are several WordPress SEO plugins that provide total control of title, descriptions and keywords, and these are easily installed and configured.
+There are several WordPress SEO plugins that provide total control of titles, descriptions and keywords, and these are easily installed and configured.

 Being able to control the off-page Title separately from the on-page heading is very important.
-The title’s 70 character limitation needs to be exploited to maximum effect, it is still an important SEO element in 2015!
-Page Headings are usually space-constrained, and in systems where the Heading automatically become the Title, you are deprived of a significant advantage.
+The title’s 70-character limitation needs to be exploited to maximum effect, it is still an important SEO element in 2015!
+Page Headings are usually space-constrained, and in systems where the Heading automatically becomes the Title, you are deprived of a significant advantage.

 The Keyword (meta-tag) has no part to play these days.
 Stuff it full of vaguely relevant garbage unrelated to page content and it will be either ignored or penalised.
 Don’t use it.